MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/processing-status.md

 | Failed | The file has been queued, but can't be processed (for example, the file type isn't supported or there's an issue with an image or text). |

 > [!NOTE]
-> When a file is uploaded or edited, the **Processing status** column will not show as "In progress."
+> When a file is uploaded or edited, the **Processing status** column will not change to "In progress."
 It will remain unchanged until processing completes, and then the status will show as "Finished" or "Failed."

 <!---
 | Processing status | Description |